curiousest/curiousest.github.io/_drafts/tabum/2-2-pomegranates.md

 *Uttanasana.
 (What?
 ELI is evolving?)*
 Breathing out, standing, Elidad bent over at the hip, hands loose beside her feet.
 Her hands and feet were resting on a mat in the middle of the main room.
 > She notched another rep. ᚎ II.
 She was on the last set of a lunar cycle Vinyolo Flow: an ESOS SS STHmin AMRAP (every-sunrise-on-the-sunrise sun-salutations for as-many-rounds-as-possible in sun-touching-horizon minutes).
 She had been bulking up mindfulmass and practicing her salutation-cycling technique.
-Today she was well on her way to a PB (personal best), pushing mindfulness past the ten seconds per thought mark - a near-elite achievement for her mindfulmass.
+Today she was well on her way to a PB (personal best), pushing mindfulness past the ten seconds-per-thought mark - a near-elite achievement for her mindfulmass.

 *Ardha uttanasana.
 (The cake is a lie)*
 Breathing in, she slid hands to below her knees, standing bent over with a horizontal back.
 Two glass walls of windows were open, and the mat was surrounded by a table and chairs, a couch and plants.
 > Her hamstrings strummed low-frequency vibrations of extension, tuning-in to the UV wavelengths she was absorbing through exposed skin.
 Her lungs wheezed spongy breaths - the room was filled with incense particles, optimally dispersed to amplify her ability to be in the moment.
 Polluted breaths made the clear ones that much sweeter.

-Optimal is not always the same.
-Change is both how and what we see.
-Stare too long into the light or the dark and you'll go blind.
-Stare too long at the same moving pattern and you’ll stop seeing it too.
-But *too much change* desensitizes us in the same way *too little change* does.
-We’re so blind, it’s a wonder we see anything at all.
-Maybe because we’re already optimal, and at any point in time there’s an optimal rate of change, an optimal rate of change of change, an optimal rate of change of change of change...
+[The most beautiful face is the average of all the faces you've seen.
+The most beautiful mind is made of every perspective.
+Shape your mind into something beautiful by sharing life with a whole lotta people with shared purpose and different perspectives.
+It sounds catchy, but purpose is a perspective, so don't get too caught up in the whole beauty mindustry.]

-[It's not the idea that matters, but the execution of the idea - how it dies.]
-[I love programming.
+[It's not the idea that matters, but the execution of the idea - how it dies. <- lol awesome] [I love programming.
 I just want to program society for programming's sake.]
-[I dont like this one.
-Not ironic.]
 [Enlightenment is everything that comes with changing your beliefs, so this statement is recursively enlightening.
 OOM.]
 [1.
 Step one: have beliefs  2.
 Step two: change beliefs  3. ????
 4. PROPHET!!!]